algokittens/arc69/README.md

 * *Total Number of Units*: 1
 * *Number of Digits after the Decimal Point*: 0

+#### Mutability

+##### Rendering

+Clients SHOULD render an ASA's latest ARC69 metadata.
+Clients MAY render an ASA's previous ARC69 metadata for changelogs or other historical features

+##### Updating ARC69 metadata

+Managers MAY update an ASA's ARC69 metadata.
+To do so, they MUST send a new `acfg` transaction with the entire metadata represented as JSON in the transaction's `note` field.

+##### Making ARC69 metadata immutable

+Managers MAY make an ASA's ARC69 immutable.
+To do so, they MUST remove the ASA's manager address with an `acfg` transaction.

 ## Rationale

 These conventions are heavily based on Ethereum Improvement Proposal [ERC-1155 Metadata URI JSON Schema](https://eips.ethereum.org/EIPS/eip-1155) to facilitate interoperobility.